 Petroleum exporters mull largest ever supply cut, amid global economic slump.

-An overall reduction of 2.6 million bpd would remove about three per cent of the world’s daily output.
+An overall reduction of 2.6 million barrels per day would remove about three per cent of the world’s daily output.

-Chakib Khelil, Opec’s president has said that the $75 a barrel price target set by King Abdullah, Saudi Arabia’s monarch, was a “fair price”.
+Chekib Khelil, Opec’s president, said that the $75 a barrel price target set by King Abdullah, Saudi Arabia’s monarch, was a “fair price”.

-“At the same time they have to be cognisant of the state of the economy in the world and they have to help the world in getting out of the recession,” he said
+“At the same time they have to be cognisant of the state of the economy in the world, and they have to help the world in getting out of the recession.”

 Opec has cut output twice since September without halting the decline in oil prices which has slashed revenues for the group’s members and raised fears of a future supply crunch as investors pull money from costly exploration and production projects.